yosmelchiang/Projects-BED24/JavaScript/Exercises Easy/Mini-projects/The farmer, fox, goose and rice/README.md

+# The Farmer, fox, goose and rice

-We are going to create a web based game based on the riddle of The Farmer, The Goose, The Fox and the Corn
+Web based riddle of The Farmer, The Goose, The Fox and the Corn

-*Prototypes*
-- 1. HTML Dom inline script
-- 2. Maybe spice it up with some bootstrap
+## Features, entities and methods

 *Entities*
 - Farmer